It’s a him, Mario!

 Played across a 3-D, multi-tiered board, players start the game by taking a ‘line-up’ card and placing characters on different levels of the boards.
 This will show them what characters need to be situated on what level in order to score.
 Players then take turns to place the characters on any level they wish, but there cannot be more than four characters per level.
 If there are any levels with less than four characters, question mark blocks are placed there instead.
 On their turn, a player may move any of the characters up or down one level.

-If they move where a question mark blocked is placed they can play it or keep it for later.
+If they move where a question mark block is placed they can play it or keep it for later.
 These have a variety of uses and can be used to take another turn, go up a level, or gain points at the end of the game, amongst other things.
 Once a character is at the top of the board, players vote if they are happy with them being the champion.
 If even one player votes no, the round continues.
 If everyone votes yes, players will receive points based on where they managed to move their characters.
 The game runs over three rounds, at the end of which the player with the highest score wins.

 Uno: Super Mario